untergeek/zabbix-grab-bag/Elasticsearch/ESzabbix_readme.md

 The template xml file actually contains two templates:
 1. Elasticsearch Node (which is for node-level monitoring)
-2. Elasticsearch Cluster (currently, only cluster state: Green, Yellow & Red)
+2. Elasticsearch Cluster (cluster state, shard-level monitoring, record count, storage sizes, etc.)

 The node name is expected as a host-level macro {$NODENAME}